victorarabi/weatherapp/weatherapp/README.md

 ## Features

-- Input that autocompletes and suggests a city based of the user input.
+- Input that autocompletes and suggests a location in the world based of the user input.
-- Display Current weather and 3 hour 5-day forecast.
+- Display Current weather and 3 hour / 5-day forecast.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>